abbaspour/auth0-account-migration/README.md

 #### Step 7: Authorize Migration Client Call Management API
 Click on the **Auth0 Management API** link and select the **Non Interactive Clients** tab.
 Here you'll see list of your client applications.
 Make sure **Migration App** is **Authorized** to call management API.
-Note if your creation client application has any other name ([step 2](#step-2-creation-migration-application)), the same name will be shown here.
+Note if your creation client application has any other name ([Step 2](#step-2-creation-migration-application)), the same name will be shown here.

 <kbd>![Management API Audience](http://i68.tinypic.com/1687n9d.png)</kbd>

 #### Step 8: Limit Management API Scope of Migration App
-Management API is pretty powerful and we only need a very small subset in order to perform the migration task.
+Management API is pretty powerful and we only need a small subset in order to perform the migration task.
 Go to **Scopes** tab and only select **`read:users`**.